-All these genuses want template breezes, neither cold nor vigorous (?)
-The tree is raised easily and quickly grows old, although they can be planted with a branch and from the offspring that are born at its foot the good and most beneficial are those that are planted from their seeds (?)
+All these genuses want template breezes, neither cold nor vigorous (...)
+The tree is raised easily and quickly grows old, although they can be planted with a branch and from the offspring that are born at its foot the good and most beneficial are those that are planted from their seeds (...)
 The time in which they should be planted in this garden, so that they are sprouted and grown well, are fifteen or twenty days pass after having eaten them, having dried in the shade.
-The entire seeds, unbroken and spaced by a fourth or a third, four fingers deep, and in the nipple of the seed turned downwards, which becomes the root (?) the first weeding may be done with a hoe, cutting the plans between two soils, as the seeds do not grow here until the peaches start to grow their leaves (?). ??8 The fruit mentioned in this fragment of the description about the cultivation of peaches in the orchard of the convent of San Ángel was surely not only used in the diet of the clergy of El Carmen, but also must have been sold among the Spanish and Indian neighbors of the town of Tenanitla with the intention of obtaining income for the sustenance of convent life.
-This fact is proven by the lawsuit filed by the colonial authorities in 1681 against the Carmelites to force them to pay the corresponding tithes for the production of the fruit trees in their orchards. ??9 This text has studied the production of the convent orchards of the Discalced Carmelites in Mexico City, work that could later be incorporated into the impact that peaches had on the diet of the New Spanish settlers, a situation that could be understood if some handwritten recipes of the time were found.
+The entire seeds, unbroken and spaced by a fourth or a third, four fingers deep, and in the nipple of the seed turned downwards, which becomes the root (...) the first weeding may be done with a hoe, cutting the plans between two soils, as the seeds do not grow here until the peaches start to grow their leaves (...).58

+The fruit mentioned in this fragment of the description about the cultivation of peaches in the orchard of the convent of San Ángel was surely not only used in the diet of the clergy of El Carmen, but also must have been sold among the Spanish and Indian neighbors of the town of Tenanitla with the intention of obtaining income for the sustenance of convent life.
+This fact is proven by the lawsuit filed by the colonial authorities in 1681 against the Carmelites to force them to pay the corresponding tithes for the production of the fruit trees in their orchards.59

+This text has studied the production of the convent orchards of the Discalced Carmelites in Mexico City, work that could later be incorporated into the impact that peaches had on the diet of the New Spanish settlers, a situation that could be understood if some handwritten recipes of the time were found.
 Other sources where the role of the regular clergy in the Hispanic biological transference could be understood would be the accounts of the convents and estates they were in charge, in these texts, which included information about the type of cattle they raised and the seeds they grew, as well as their quantity, could be better understood.
-IV.

-5 Concluding Considerations
+Concluding Considerations IV.

 The study of American nature in its continuities and transformations could not be understood within the colonial period without the reading of the Jesuit José de Acosta's Natural History of the Indies.
-He structured his work with the intention of following the tradition of the medieval rhetorical writers, dividing history into two main aspects: natural history, which included the geographical descriptions (mountains, rivers, valleys) and the animals, plants and mineral products of a region; and moral history, which narrated the facts of men and the descriptions of warrior feats by kings and nobles were exalted. ??0 This division allowed not only the Jesuit, but also the them the possibility to discuss the proposals of Pliny the Elder and Aristotle on the points of terrestrial space with the intention of refuting the ancestral lies about the existence of the antipodes and the impossibility of inhabiting the torrid zone. ??1 These misunderstandings were empirically possible to refute based on the discovery and conquest of the Mesoamerican and Andean civilizations by Hernán Cortés and Francisco Pizarro, respectively.
+He structured his work with the intention of following the tradition of the medieval rhetorical writers, dividing history into two main aspects: natural history, which included geographical descriptions (mountains, rivers, valleys) and the animals, plants and mineral products of a region; and moral history, which narrated the facts of men and the descriptions of warrior feats by kings and nobles were exalted.60

+This division allowed not only the Jesuit, but also the various civil and ecclesiastical writers of the sixteenth and seventeenth centuries, to analyze the geography and nature of the Indies within a historical with providential tones.
+Their religious narrative association did not deny them the possibility to discuss the proposals of Pliny the Elder and Aristotle on the points of terrestrial space with the intention of refuting the ancestral lies about the existence of the antipodes and the impossibility of inhabiting the torrid zone.61 These misunderstandings were empirically possible to refute based on the discovery and conquest of the Mesoamerican and Andean civilizations by Hernán Cortés and Francisco Pizarro, respectively.